CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 __Only use in-line code styling (`like this`) for code, and nothing else.__ File names should be represented in plaintext, like this.cpp.
 Unix commands may be represented as in-line code.

+In regards to C++ code, specifically, have variable and class names represented like `this` (i.e., normally), and represent functions with empty parentheses at the end like `this()`.
+Most students will likely be following the "lower and under" convention for variable and function names, and the "CamelCase" convention for class names.
+So, placing the parentheses at the end can distinguish between a reference to some variable and some function.

 ### 5. Lists

 Nested, unordered lists are okay. __Nested, ordered lists are not okay.__ Why?
 Because it looks disgusting.
 Example: